tahonermann/std-text-wg/README.md

-# std-text-wg
+# Informal C++ Text Working Group
-Informal C++ standards text working group
+This repository tracks meeting minutes, notes, and other artifacts created by and for a group of programmers working informally on improving C++ standards support for Unicode and text processing in general.